The Economy of Jolly Roger's Lagoon

 And when found on the ground, it’s like this:

-In total, there is only 30 doubloons found around the village.
+In total, there are only 30 doubloons found around the village.
 Supposedly there is more, but the lagoon’s economy only accepts doubloons and no other currency!

 There are only three shops in Jolly Roger’s Lagoon; Jolly’s Tavern, Pawno's Emporium, and Captain Blubber’s Waveracer Hire.